Amphetamine Addiction: Symptoms, Side Effects & Treatment

-Amphetamine is a synthetic stimulant-type medication.
-It stimulates or excites the central nervous system, which results in a feeling of higher energy, focus, confidence, and, to a degree, euphoria.
+Amphetamine is a central nervous stimulant.
+Its use results in an increase in certain types of brain activity, resulting in a feeling of higher energy, focus, confidence, and in a dose-dependent manner, can elicit a rewarding euphoria.
 According to the Center for Substance Abuse Research, amphetamine was first synthesized in Germany in the late 1800s; however, its stimulant properties were not really discovered until about the 1930s, when it began to be used to treat nasal congestion.

 As time went by, amphetamine began to be used to treat a variety of conditions, from alcohol hangovers to weight loss.
 It was also used to treat two conditions for which it is still known today: hyperactivity in young people (including attention deficit hyperactivity disorder) and narcolepsy, a condition in which people fall asleep suddenly.
 Occasionally, it is used to treat depression.